-On Christmas Day I announced on social media that myself and my boyfriend Paul are going to having a baby!
+Time to spill the beans, I’m pregnant!
+On Christmas Day I announced on social media that myself and my boyfriend, Paul are having a baby!
 We are so overwhelmed with joy and excitement for our little girl to come into the world in a few months time and it was about time that I shared the news on here.
 Although it came as quite a shock, we have had a good few months to get our heads around it.
 I feel so blessed to able to bring a child into the world and I am falling more in love with her every single day.
 I want to take the time to wish everyone a Happy New Year and apologise for my lack of posting on here and on Instagram, it’s been a crazy few months filled with so many experiences that I can’t wait to write about.
 My pregnancy up to this point has been far from easy but I’m hoping that sharing my experiences may possibly help others in a similar situation.
 To start off my new ‘Baby’ blog post category I wanted to start at the beginning and go back to October 2017 and an evening with friends that I don’t think any of us will forget.

 Finding out that I was pregnant was one of the most frightening yet hilarious experiences of my life and that was because I was in the company of three of my very best friends Ellie, Sarah and Stacey.
 We had planned a night in at Stacey’s in Manchester and I had been looking forward to it for weeks, we had everything planned for a big catch-up, some drinks and a takeaway and I was so excited to see everyone!